Updated: Mar 9, 2021

 God will teach you and your partners valuable business lessons through dealing with conflict in entrepreneurship.

-Godpreneur Rule #28: In times of conflict, Godpreneurs realize it’s a moment of potential growth and pray for God to work through the situation.
+Godpreneur Rule #28: In times of conflict, Godpreneurs realize it’s a moment of potential growth and pray for God to work through the situation in hand.